-- Be above the age of 17 at enrollment date.

-- Complete a School visitation and a personal interview with an Admissions Representative.
-(May be completed virtually).

-- Complete a Student Enrollment Application.

-- Pay an application fee of \$50. - Essay. - Pay a registration fee of \$150. - Non Private Pay students are required to make a \$500 down payment to cover part of equipment costs. - Title IV students are asked to submit all verification information shall it be needed within 2 weeks of verification notification or prior to start date (the lesser of the two). - Complete and sign an Enrollment Agreement. - Must be a High School Graduate, have obtained a General Educational Development (GED) certificate or meet IIC's home school requirement. - Submit a copy of the High School diploma/Official Transcripts or equivalent, GED certificate, or home school certification. - Submit Transcript and Affidavit of Hours for prior education. - Submit a copy of all of the following: Proof of date of birth (driver's license or birth certificate) and verification of social security number (can be done with a FAFSA or student showing the Social Security card to the admissions department, a copy of the social security card will not be kept for security purposes). - Prior school tools must be reviewed by IIC and additional tool kit and educational materials may be required.
+- Be above the age of 17 at enrollment date. - Complete a School visitation and a personal interview with an Admissions Representative.
+(May be completed virtually). - Complete a Student Enrollment Application. - Pay an application fee of \$50. - Essay. - Pay a registration fee of \$150. - Non Private Pay students are required to make a \$500 down payment to cover part of equipment costs. - Title IV students are asked to submit all verification information shall it be needed within 2 weeks of verification notification or prior to start date (the lesser of the two). - Complete and sign an Enrollment Agreement. - Must be a High School Graduate, have obtained a General Educational Development (GED) certificate or meet IIC's home school requirement. - Submit a copy of the High School diploma/Official Transcripts or equivalent, GED certificate, or home school certification. - Submit Transcript and Affidavit of Hours for prior education. - Submit a copy of all of the following: Proof of date of birth (driver's license or birth certificate) and verification of social security number. - Prior school tools must be reviewed by IIC and additional tool kit and educational materials may be required.

 IIC reserves the right to deny or accept all, part, or none of the hours credited at another institution based on personal interview, practical evaluations and/or theory evaluation.
 IIC cannot guarantee transferability of clock hours without an Affidavit of Hours from prior school.
 An educator will evaluate the prospective transfer student.
 Evaluation will include but is not limited to the applicant's comprehension, ability, and speed.
 If accepted, the transfer student will then be placed into the level of learning deemed necessary to maintain satisfactory progress.
 Credit will be given for clock hours earned from other institutions in accordance with the results of the evaluation.
 Assessments will be used to evaluate the student's knowledge of material.
 There is a 750-hour minimum requirement to attend IIC for cosmetology, 500-hour minimum requirement for Barbering and a 300-hour minimum requirement to attend IIC for Esthetics students.
 The hourly credit applied for all transferred hours is at current hourly rate.
 Transfer students are subject to all standards and policies in effect at IIC.
-There is a \$75.00 fee each time a student transfers to a different IIC campus (applies only to Cosmetology programs).
+There is a \$75.00 fee each time a student transfers to a different IIC campus.